 Machine translation has decades to go before it’s as good as the human kind, but for basic interactions—shopping, asking for directions, terrible pick-up lines—something like Google Translate is more than adequate.
 Imagine having all the conversations around you subtitled in more or less real time.

 There are lots of smartphone apps that allow you to scan a product’s bar code and see if you can find it more cheaply elsewhere.
-They include Amazon’s Price Check and Google Shopper.
+They include Google Shopper.
 But all of these apps require you to pull out your phone.
 What if you could scan a bar code just by looking at it, and instantly receive an estimate of what you would pay to have the same product shipped to your house, and when it would arrive?

 Musicians should be excited about the potential of Glass.
 Chief among its applications for them would be displaying sheet music on the Glass screen so a user could play from it.
 Showing two measures at a time might be a way to allow for easy visual scanning by the musician.
 The music could recognize notes played (using audio recognition technology employed by Shazam and others) and automatically advance as it hears the notes.
 The app could provide feedback on notes that the musician misplayed.
 Other possible functions include a metronome and a tuner for string instruments.